lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 18.1.
 These Terms may be terminated by the following means:

-(a)Lazada may, from time to time, without giving any reason and without any liability, (i) disable, suspend, or terminate your Account, access to the Open Platform, the Tools, Lazada Services and any part thereof, or (ii) terminate these Terms and any licence granted to you hereunder, with seven (7) days' notice made through the Open Platform or by such other method of notification as Lazada may designate (which may include notification by way of e-mail or other modes of communications (such as in-app message, instant message etc));
+(a)Lazada may, from time to time, without giving any reason and without any liability, (i) disable, suspend, or terminate your Account, access to the Open Platform, the Tools, Lazada Services and any part thereof, or (ii) terminate these Terms and any licence granted to you hereunder, with seven (7) days’ notice made through the Open Platform or by such other method of notification as Lazada may designate (which may include notification by way of e-mail or other modes of communications (such as in-app message, instant message etc));

 (b)Lazada may terminate these Terms with immediate effect and without further notice if the Developer is: